 The festivals aim to bring a great range of producers and products into the town on the day of the festival.
-Mostly based within 25 miles of each town, with a few exceptional and hard to find products from further afield.
-Mix in a Cook School, Demo Kitchen, livestock, tractors and lots of entertainment and competitions.
+Mostly based within 30 miles of each town, with a few exceptional and hard to find products from further afield.
+Mix in a hands-on cook school, workshops, livestock, tractors and lots of entertainment and competitions.
 It's a free day out and a chance to meet friends whilst discovering something new.
 You can read our Visitor Charter here, where we share our aspirations for your day.

-We tend to trade from either 10 - 5 or 9 - 4.
+We trade between 10 and 4pm.
 We know our peak hours are between 11 and 2.
-If you want to have a bit more elbow room, to get the pick of the produce and be ready for a sit down when the first chef is on stage, we recommend you arrive early.
+If you want to have a bit more elbow room, to get the pick of the produce, we recommend you arrive early.
 We have an access statement for each festival on each festival host towns page.